These Terms of Service were last updated on: 18th May 2022. Any future changes to these terms will be reflected on this page.

 5.2 Licensor does not seek to limit or exclude in any way its liability for death or personal injury caused by negligence; for fraud or fraudulent misrepresentation; and/or for any other matter or liability which cannot be lawfully limited or excluded.
 Each provision of this Licence shall be read as subject to this Clause 5.2.

-5.3 Subject at all times to Clause 5.4, the maximum liability of the Licensor for all claims under this Licence howsoever arising shall in be limited in aggregate to the value of the first two months licence/subscription fee paid by the Licensee with respect to its use of the Software (regardless of whether or not such fee was paid by the Licensee direct to the Licensor or to the Licensor’s authorised distributor or reseller.
+5.3 Subject at all times to Clause 5.4, the maximum liability of the Licensor for all claims under this Licence howsoever arising shall be limited in aggregate to the value of a twelve months licence/subscription fee paid by the Licensee with respect to its use of the Software (regardless of whether or not such fee was paid by the Licensee direct to the Licensor or to the Licensor’s authorised distributor or reseller.

 5.4 Licensor shall not be liable for: installation of the Software; loss of business; loss of use; loss of profit; loss of anticipated profit; loss of contracts; loss of revenues; loss or damage to goodwill or brand; loss of anticipated savings; loss of data or use of data; product recall costs; damage to reputation; and/or any consequential, special or indirect loss or damage in any case.

 5.5 This Licence sets out the full extent of Licensor’s obligations and liabilities in respect of the supply and use of the Software and Documentation.
 Except as expressly stated in this Licence, there are no conditions, warranties, representations or other terms, express or implied, that are binding on Licensor.